joenap/lazynet/docs/project-analysis-2025-12-17.md

 ## Conclusion

 This is a well-designed library that demonstrates strong Rust fundamentals.
 The async pipeline architecture is correct and efficient.

-The main issue is the silent error handling which could cause serious debugging headaches in production.
-With the critical issues addressed, this would be production-ready code.
+**All critical and high-priority issues have been resolved.** The library now:
+- Exposes HTTP errors to Python users via the `error` property
+- Safely handles UTF-8 strings in `__repr__`
+- Supports configurable request timeouts (default 30s)
+- Uses `spawn_blocking` to avoid blocking async worker threads

 The codebase is maintainable, reasonably documented, and follows Rust idioms correctly.
 The PyO3 integration is clean and handles GIL correctly.

-I'd be comfortable approving this for production use after the critical issues are resolved.
+**Status: Production-ready.**